HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

-With worklets being such niche technologies, it's not surprising that they're not widely used.
-Paint worklets are an excellent way of offloading expensive processing for generative artwork onto another thread—not to mention a great technique for adding a bit of flair to the user experience.
+Adoption of audio worklets is even lower: only four in a million websites use it.
 It will be interesting to see how adoption of these technologies trends over time.

 ## How is JavaScript delivered?

-An equally important aspect of JavaScript performance is how we _deliver_ scripts to the browser, which includes a few common (yet sometimes missed) opportunities for optimization, starting with how we _compress_ JavaScript.
+An equally important aspect of JavaScript performance is how we _deliver_ scripts to the browser, which includes a few common—yet sometimes missed—opportunities for optimization, starting with how we _compress_ JavaScript.

 ### Compression

-[Compression](../compression) is an often-used technique that applies largely to text-based assets, such as HTML, CSS, SVG images, and yes, JavaScript.
+[Compression](./compression) is an often-used technique that applies largely to text-based assets, such as HTML, CSS, SVG images, and yes, JavaScript.
 There are a variety of compression techniques that are widely used on the web that can speed up the delivery of scripts to the browser, effectively shortening the resource load phase.

 {{ figure_markup(
     image="compression-methods.png",